nstbayless/CV1-controls/README.md

 ## ROM information

-These hashes are for the base roms that cv1-controls can be applied to.
+These hashes are for some of the base roms that cv1-controls can be applied to.

 PRG0 (U):
 ```